Ultramann/Numeric-Python-Intro/README.md

 ### Comparison
 </a>

-Now it's time to inspect that promise made by the title of the repository.
-Check the performance of our two implementations.
+It's high time to inspect that promise made by the title of the repository; to check and compare the performance of our two implementations.
 The demo script has this ability built in.
-In fact, if you don't pass any flags it will compare the base Python version with the NumPy version in a side by side plot.
+In fact, if you don't pass any flags it will compare the base Python version with the NumPy version in a side by side plot by default.
 Both versions are timed while running and their run time is displayed in the title of each sub-plot.
 Thus, running `python demo.py` at the command line will produce a plot like the one below.

 <div style="text-align: center"><img src="images/comparision_100.png" style="width: 600px"></div>